 - Their heartbeats which can’t always be heard at 6 weeks) are synced up, so they register on the scan as one heartbeat.

 When do you find out you’re having twins?

-If your early pregnancy is gloriously uneventful, most mamas-to-be find out that they’re having twins during an ultrasound at the end of the first trimester
+Well, if your early pregnancy is gloriously uneventful, most mamas-to-be find out that they’re having twins during an ultrasound at the end of the first trimester.

 (This usually happens between 12 and 16 weeks, depending on where you live.)

 At this point, your little one looks much more like a tiny human, and they’re much more likely to move when the ultrasound wand pokes them

 And when you get to the halfway mark, you’ll have your 20-week anatomy scan.

 Here, your ultrasound tech will take a long, detailed look at your little one’s skeleton, brain, and heart.

 They might get you to change position to coax your baby to lie the right way to have their measurements taken.

 You might even be encouraged to try to wake your little peanut up by drinking something sweet before the scan.